When does the PWBA Tour season begin?

 Do I have to be a PWBA member to compete in an event?

-No. Guests will be allowed to compete in all PWBA events they are eligible but will pay the full entry fee.
+No. Guests will be allowed to compete in all PWBA events in which they are eligible but will pay the full entry fee (see next question for entry costs).
 PWBA members are entitled to a $100 discount for all PWBA standard events.
 The PWBA Players Championship and PWBA Tour Championship are only open to 2019 PWBA members.

 Is there a limit on the number of players for an event?